janessatran/discover-our-parks-app/README.md

 ## Discover Our Parks

-An application built to help people learn and explore the wonderful national parks in the U.S.
+An application built to help people learn and explore the wonderful national parks in the United States!!

+(... but mostly to help me learn more about web components and such :~) )

 Built with: